thebeebs/devstarworkshop/instructions/deployment/cicd.md

                         eg: // Yellow

+ **Ruby**: Open the file *xwingrubyclient/app.rb* and on the first line insert a comment line with your squad name.

+                        eg: # Yellow

 Save the file.

 Depending on what type of git clone approach you've followed, you should now have 2 ways of commiting and pushing your code.